 During pre-employment background checks, driving record searches are a lot less common than criminal history checks and employment verifications.
-Most employers won’t check your driving history unless they have a good reason to do so, which means you are unlikely to face this kind of check in an employment setting unless you are seeking a job that involves driving.
+Most employers won’t check your driving history unless they have a good reason to do so, which means you are unlikely to face this kind of

 If you are seeking a job that involves operating a vehicle, your prospective employer will likely run a driver’s license check.
 In addition to employers, auto insurance and life insurance providers will often look at your driving history to assess your risk and determine your policy rate.
 What exactly will they see when they pull your driving record?